-Your Directors submit their report for the year ended 30 June 2010.
+Your Directors submit their report for the year ended 30 June 2011.
 The names and details of the Directors of Auzex Resources Limited (Auzex) in office at any time during or since the end of the financial year are:

 Name & Qualifications Age Experience Chris Baker B.Sc.
-(Hons), MBA, FAusIMM, IOD Non-Executive Chairman 56 Chris holds a BSc (Hons) in Mineral Technology (1976), and an MBA (1994) from the University of Otago, New Zealand.
+(Hons), MBA, FAusIMM, IOD Non-Executive Chairman 57 Chris holds a BSc (Hons) in Mineral Technology (1976), and an MBA (1994) from the University of Otago, New Zealand.
 He is a member of the Institute of Directors (NZ), and a Fellow of the Australasian Institute of Mining and Metallurgy.
-Current roles include: CEO of Straterra, a group that represents the resource sector in New Zealand; Managing Partner of Saunders Unsworth Ltd, a Wellington based public policy consultancy; Chairman of the Coal Association of New Zealand; Executive Chairman of the NZCCS Partnership; Director of the Canberra based CO2CRC (Cooperative Research Centre for Greenhouse Gas Technologies).
-John Lawton B.Sc.(App.Sci.), MAusIMM MAICD Managing Director 61 John Lawton is a founding director of Auzex and has been continuously associated with the minerals industry for 38 years, predominantly within and throughout Australia.
+Chris has 30+ years experience in the mining industry in Australia and NZ, in operating and corporate governance roles.
+Current positions include: CEO of Straterra, a group that represents the resource sector in New Zealand; Chairman of the Coal Association of New Zealand; Executive Chairman of the NZCCS Partnership; Director of the Canberra based CO2CRC (Cooperative Research Centre for Greenhouse Gas Technologies).
+John Lawton B.Sc.(App.Sci.), MAusIMM MAICD Managing Director 62 John Lawton is a founding director of Auzex and has been continuously associated with the minerals industry for 38 years, predominantly within and throughout Australia.
 During that time he has been directly involved with most aspects of the industry from exploration and development, to corporate management.
 John was a co-founder and executive director of Ross Mining NL throughout its existence from incorporation in 1986 to merger in 2000.
 Ross developed and operated seven gold mines in central Queensland, New South Wales and Solomon Islands, and had a reputation for innovative low-cost production from low-grade deposits.
 Between 1972 and 1986, John was involved as an exploration geologist throughout Australia for a range of commodities including gold, copper, lead, zinc, tin, tantalite and uranium.
-John is also Managing Director of Peninsula Goldfields Pty Ltd. Eugene Iliescu Eng Surveying, Cert.
-GradDipSocSc, & Dip OH&S. Non-Executive Director 56 Eugene has extensive experience in operations management and project development; most notably with Ross Mining in the Gold Ridge gold mine in the Solomon Islands, with Duke Energy in the development of the Bass Strait Tasmanian Natural Gas Pipeline, and the Geodynamics geothermal project in South Australia.
+John is also Chairman of Peninsula Goldfields Pty Ltd. Eugene Iliescu Eng Surveying, Cert.
+GradDipSocSc, & Dip OH&S. Non-Executive Director 57 Eugene has extensive experience in operations management and project development; most notably with Ross Mining in the Gold Ridge gold mine in the Solomon Islands, with Duke Energy in the development of the Bass Strait Tasmanian Natural Gas Pipeline, and the Geodynamics geothermal project in South Australia.
 He held the position of Managing Director for Ronphos's phosphate operations in Nauru, held senior management positions in Petrogas and a copper mine in the Middle East.
 Prior to the current appointment Eugene was Managing Director for Auzex from March 2009 until early 2010 and prior to this appointment provided consultancy services in the resource sector servicing Australia, Pacfic and Middle East companies.
-Eugene is currently the Managing Director of Gentor Resources LLC and a Non-Executive Director of Kenex Pty Ltd.
+Eugene was formery the Managing Director of Gentor Resources LLC during 2010-11 and currently holds a part time position as Director of Operations of Gentor Resources LLC and is a Non-Executive Director of Kenex Pty Ltd.